mandrek44/stratosphere-net/BlogResources/17-NeuralNetworks-Part1.md

 ## Introduction to Neural Networks - Part 1

 Before we start talking about neural networks, let talk about specific implementation of simple logic functions.
-Knowing how they work and how we can represent them will help us understanding the neural networks.
+Using them we learn basic math and graphical representations of Neural Networks.

 ## Sigmoid

-When we implemented the Logistic Regression we used sigmoid function function.
-Just to remind, the function is defined as:
+When we implemented the [Logistic Regression](<http://marcindrobik.pl/Post/LogisticRegression>) we used the [sigmoid function](<https://en.wikipedia.org/wiki/Sigmoid_function>).
+This function is defined as:

 ![](https://mandrostorage.blob.core.windows.net/blogfiles/SigmoidFunction.jpg)